 Besides keeping my kids alive and planning out my days in my planner, I really didn’t do anything else.

 Furthermore, I was obsessed with buying tons of planners and planner stickers.
-In my defense, this was the only thing that actually made me happy during this dark time.
+Though in my defense, this was the only thing that actually made me happy during this dark period of time.

-Getting back to the point of this post.
-I finally came to the realization that in order to develop daily habits I had to be more mindful of how I spent my time , but mostly I had to be consistent with these daily routines every single day in order for them to actually work.
+I finally came to the realization that in order to develop daily habits I had to be more mindful of how I spent my time , but most importantly, I had to be consistent with these daily routines every single day in order for them to actually truly work.
 Slowly but surely they did!
 Being honest there are still many days I slack but now I sort of do these tasks without thinking twice, the same tasks I used to dread doing.

 If I can do it anyone can.